cofinalsubnets/lisa/readme.md

 ## missing features
 ### type inference
-under a weak type system suitable for dynamic languages. this will catch many errors statically and reduce runtime type checks
+under a weak type system suitable for dynamic languages. this will catch many errors and reduce runtime checks

 ### polymorphism / overloading
-of functions like `+`, etc. this will need to fit into the type system somehow
+of functions like `+`, etc. this will need to fit in with the type system

 ### general purpose programming
 wide characters, floats, arrays, files, networking, ...